-Here we examine changes in pCO2 attributed to three oceanic processes that modify the concentration in dissolved species (i.e. DIC, ALK and SSS), namely their transport by oceanic circulation (circ, which include horizontal and vertical transport), the effect of dilution/concentration due to freshwater fluxes (fw) and the effect of biological activity (bio), and isolate the thermal

-- 260 influence tied to SST changes induced by both oceanic transport and air-sea exchange of heat.
-Finally, the air-sea CO2 exchange $(CO_2 flux)$ pushes the surface pCO2 concentration towards its equilibrium with the atmosphere and systematically acts to offset the pCO2 changes associated with the sum of the internal oceanic processes (circ, bio, fw and thermal).
+Here we examine changes in pCO_2 attributed to three oceanic processes that modify the concentration in dissolved species (i.e., DIC, ALK and SSS), namely their transport by oceanic circulation ("circ", which includes horizontal and vertical transport), the effect of dilution and concentration due to freshwater fluxes (fw), and the effect of biological activity (bio), and these processes isolate the thermal influence tied to SST changes induced by both oceanic transport and air-sea exchange of heat.
+Finally, the air-sea CO2 exchange (CO2 flux) pushes the surface pCO2 concentration towards its equilibrium with the atmosphere and systematically acts to offset the pCO_2 changes associated with the sum of the internal oceanic processes (circ, bio, fw and thermal).
 In this study, we apply Eq.
-(4) using averages between the sea surface and the mixed layer depth (MLD), defined here as the depth where the water density is 0.01 kg m-3 denser than the water at the surface (minimum MLD is 5 meters).
-Positive contributions on the RHS - would yield an increase in pCO2 (positive pCO2 response on the LHS).
+(4) using averages between the sea surface and the mixed-layer depth (MLD), defined here as the depth where the water density is 0.01 kg m^{-3} denser than the water at the surface (minimum MLD is 5 m).
+Positive contributions on the RHS would yield an increase in pCO_2 (positive pCO_2 response on the LHS).
 Positive values of the CO_2 flux correspond to an ocean CO2 uptake.
-This method to decompose the pCO2 seasonality into controlling processes in the coastal domain is illustrated in three coastal regions: The East and West coast of North America and in the Norwegian Basin.
+This method to decompose the pCO_2 seasonality into controlling processes in the coastal domain is illustrated in three coastal regions: the US East Coast, the US West Coast and the Norwegian Basin.